Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Open Problems

 OA is supported in part by NSERC.
-AN is supported by NSERC and NSF grants.
+AN is supported by the Israel Science Foundation grant 1207/15 as well as NSERC and NSF grants.
 GR is supported in part by the Engineering and Physical Sciences Research Council under grant EP/103372X/1.

-All circle packings were generated using Ken Stephenson's CirclePack software \cite{CP}.
+All circle packings above were generated using Ken Stephenson's CirclePack software \cite{CP}.
 We thank Ken for his assistance using this software and for useful conversations.
+We also thank the referee for their comments and suggestions.